fazli96/CZ4010-Assignment/README.md

 # Running the code

-There are two ways of running the code, one being using Google Colab and the other using Jupyter Notebook.

-* Google Colab

-> Clone the repository into a folder in your local machine and upload this folder into your Google Drive.
-Once uploaded, run CZ4010_Assignment.ipynb in Google Colab.
+To run the code on your local machine, you can use

 * Jupyter Notebook

-> Clone the repository into a folder in your local machine.
-Open Jupyter notebook and run CZ4010_Assignment.ipynb located in that folder.
+> Clone this github repository into a folder on your local machine
+> Open Jupyter notebook and run CZ4010_Assignment.ipynb located in that folder.

 # Cipher